Should You Open a Joint Account With Your Spouse? Here are 3 Pros and 3 Cons to Consider

 When both parties are privy to every last detail pertaining to their spouse’s spending habits, things can get a little hairy.
 No matter how well you think you know a person, it’s always a surprise to discover he spends $200 every time he goes out for a drink, or that her facials cost more than this year’s pay increment.

-A good way to resolve problem is to maintain your own spending account separate from the joint savings account.
+A good way to resolve this problem is to maintain your own spending account separate from the joint savings account.
 This means that the joint savings account is strictly used for communal purchases only, and you can have the freedom to spend however you want with your own savings.
 This gives more independence and privacy and is what many couples in Singapore do.

-2. One spouse is going to spend more than the other
+2. One spouse is going to spend more than the other.

 You might be a penny pincher and proud of it, but if your spouse isn’t exactly a beacon of financial responsibility, get ready for the fur to fly.

 No matter how tolerant you think you are, if your spouse is constantly betting all your hard-earned salary at the MBS casino or channelling your funds into his or her shoe collection, you’re going to end up feeling used and bitter.
-Unless your spouse is 20 years younger and married you for your money, in which case you may ignore this point.
+And once resentment starts to build, things are going to get ugly.

 Furthermore, it’s one thing to chide your spouse about a single expensive purchase.
 It’s another if your spouse is in debt and has to make recurring repayments right out of your joint account.